 She was forced to live under Isis in Syria as a child.
-Finally she is home
+Finally, she is home

 All those who remain in Syria are an unfair burden upon the SDF as they still pose a significant threat to the region.
 In February, US Senators described the camps as “hotbeds for radicalisation”.
 In late November, Turkish strikes in the region threatened their existence altogether: the SDF said they would no longer have the capacity to guard the compounds if Turkey launched an incursion in northeastern Syria.

 Repatriating Isis fighters to face prosecution in their home countries is even more unpopular than repatriating their wives and children.
 It would also be difficult to prosecute fighters for the particular crimes they have committed: collecting evidence may be challenging, expensive or impossible.
-Few countries have tried to bring home fighters, even Albania has not repatriated any.
+Few countries have tried to bring home fighters; even Albania has not repatriated any.
 It is an issue that all countries will have to deal with eventually – leaving them in Syria may be politically convenient, but is not viable in the long term.

 Many European countries have avoided repatriating them because they would rather not deal with the consequences of doing so: trials, prisons and reintegration are all expensive.
 Those who remain in Syria pose a threat to the region, and a greater threat to their home countries the longer they are kept there.

 Bringing home women and children is a step in the right direction.
 The number of Albanians who left for Syria is naturally much smaller than those from Britain, France or other large European states; its population is around 2.8 million.
 The process of bringing women and children home, and eventually re-integrating them into society, is simpler when their numbers are smaller.
 But it is also true that Albania is a considerably less wealthy country than many of its European neighbours.
-Even with its smaller state capacity and international presence it has managed to repatriate and re-integrate women and children into Albanian society.
+Even with its smaller state capacity and international presence it has managed to repatriate and reintegrate women and children into Albanian society.

 Albania shows that if a government is determined enough, it can return its citizens.
 Emina is an example of the happiness that can come about through repatriation.
 That her sister and mother choose to stay in Syria is painful for her and her family.
 Like many of the others who remain, they believe the lies they are told about how they will be treated if they return to Albania.
 But her presence helps alleviate her family’s suffering.
 “There is nothing more beautiful than having her home,” her grandmother says through tears.

 Emina's return gives her the ability to choose the direction of her life, rather than have it decided for her as she wastes her youth in a tent in the desert.
-She has freedom, she has an education, and she has her religion: she is living proof that the lies women are told by some in Al Hol are unfounded.
+She has freedom, she has an education, and she has her religion: she is living proof that the lies women are told by some in al-Hol are unfounded.

 Join our commenting forum